At a Glance

 - Breathing sensor: This sensor detects when a person inhales in order to coordinate when the electrical impulse should be delivered to keep the airway open.
 Older models of this device required the breathing sensor to be implanted near the ribs.
 In newer models, the breathing sensor is located in the generator.

-What Is the Procedure for Hypoglossal Nerve Stimulation?
+What Happens During the Surgery for Hypoglossal Nerve Stimulation?

-Surgical placement of the hypoglossal nerve stimulation device is usually an outpatient procedure, which means that a person doesn’t need to spend the night in the hospital.
-The surgery is performed under general anesthesia so that a person is unconscious during the procedure and does not feel any discomfort.
+Surgical placement of the hypoglossal nerve stimulator is usually an outpatient procedure, which means that a person doesn’t need to spend the night in the hospital.
+This sleep apnea surgery is performed under general anesthesia so that a person is unconscious during the procedure and does not feel any discomfort.

 During the procedure, two small cuts are made in the skin that allow the surgeon to place the generator in the upper chest and the stimulation electrodes are placed around the intended nerves.